Arthur Beetson: Accolades

 Beetson is often regarded as Australia's best ever forward, and in 2000 he was awarded the Australian Sports Medal, then in 2001 the Centenary Medal "for service to Australian society through the sport of rugby league".
 He was inducted into the Australian Rugby League Hall of Fame in 2003.
 In May 2004 his book, Big Artie: The Autobiography was published.
 Also that year he became the seventh selected post-war "Immortal" of the Australian game with Churchill, Raper, Gasnier, Fulton, Langlands and Wally Lewis.

 In February 2008, Beetson was named in a list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
 Beetson went on to be named in the front-row in Australian rugby league's Team of the Century.
 Announced on 17 April 2008, the team is the panel's majority choice for each of the thirteen starting positions and four interchange players.
 Beetson chose to boycott the presentation ceremony, stating that he did not agree with the direction rugby league is taking.
 In June 2008, he was chosen in the Queensland Rugby League's Team of the Century at second-row.

 In 2008, rugby league in Australia's centenary year, Beetson was named at second-row forward in the Toowoomba and South West Team of the Century.

 He was made a life member of the Sydney Cricket Ground and a plaque in the Walk of Honour there commemorates his career.
 He is a recipient of the Medal of the Order of Australia (OAM).

 As part of the Centenary of League celebrations in 2008, Beetson was retrospectively awarded the Clive Churchill Medal as Man of the Match in the 1974 Grand final.

 In 2009 Beetson was inducted into the Queensland Sport Hall of Fame.

 In 2010 a program was founded and named in honour of Arthur Beetson, the ARTIE Academy (Achieving Results Through Indigenous Education).
-An inspiration and role model for his people, Arthur was resolute in his beliefs about the absolute need for young Indigenous Australians to be educated, to finish school and to be employed.
 The ARTIE Academy operates with an innovative, high expectation, consistent and positive mindset.
 ARTIE is an academy that students are proud to be a part of.
 An academy that expects them to achieve to the best of their ability.
 An academy that will support them in times of need, but not accept excuses for a lack of commitment.
 ARTIE inspires its participants, encourages and informs them of their progress and celebrates their successes.
 The program is run by the FOGS (Former Origin Greats) organisation and funded under the "Closing the Gap" initiative.
 The program continues to operate in schools around Queensland.

 Beetson's Queensland State of Origin number 11 jersey was "retired" in 2014.